Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Long-term energetic-particle exposure of Earth

 For our purpose, a useful archive stores the complete flux of nuclides from the atmosphere in a stratigraphically undisturbed way and records the time accurately.
 Excellent archives in this respect are ice sheets which directly collect the atmospheric precipitation containing $^{10}$Be.
 Typically, they cover the last several $10^5$ years with a time resolution per sample ranging from 1\,year at the top to decades or centuries near the bottom.
 However, due to the flow characteristics of ice, dating is difficult, especially in the deeper part of ice cores.

 Tree rings represent\indexit{cosmogenic radionuclides!ice cores and tree rings} an ideal archive for the atmospheric $^{14}$C/$^{12}$C ratio.
 So far, by chronologically matching trees of different ages, the atmospheric $^{14}$C/$^{12}$C ratio has been reconstructed back to approximately [14\,kyr BP (before present, relative to 1950\,CE)].
-Potentially, the full range covered with today's measuring techniques (40 to 50\,kyr) will be traceable in tree rings in the future.''\activity{Over the past century the concentration of $^{14}$C in the biosphere has been dropping considerably because of fossil-fuel burning (why?).
-Express in functional form how this leads to an ambiguity in $^{14}$C dating if no other information on the age of an object is known.}
+Potentially, the full range covered with today's measuring techniques (40 to 50\,kyr) will be traceable in tree rings in the future.''\activity{{\em Consider:} Over the past century the concentration of $^{14}$C in the biosphere has dropped because of fossil-fuel burning. (a) Why? (b) Argue why this leads to an ambiguity in $^{14}$C dating if no other information on the age of an object is known.}